fromjasonstuff/fromjason-eleventy/content/posts/Threads isn't a win for the Fediverse.md

 We are never obligated to extend the practice of our beliefs to bad-faith actors.
 In fact, we are obligated to protect the underpinnings that allow us to express those beliefs; doing so does not make us hypocrites, even if tech pundits who know better [suggest otherwise](https://daringfireball.net/linked/2023/06/19/not-that-kind-of-open).

 You can't throw Che Guevara on an eighty-dollar tee shirt and hope the working conditions in which that shirt was produced improve.
-Just as you can't interpolate with a notoriously ruthless monopoly and hope its users embrace the open web.
+Just as you can't interoperate with a notoriously ruthless monopoly and hope its users embrace the open web.

 The medium *is* the message.
 I’ll see you at [the next post](https://www.fromjason.xyz/p/notebook/copy-acquire-kill-how-meta-could-pull-off-the-most-extraordinary-pivot-in-tech-history/).